-The Knowledge Management API and JS Client provide respectively an endpoint and a method, that allow you to detect the language of the user question.
+The Knowledge API and JS Client provide respectively an endpoint and a method that make it possible to detect the language of a user query.
+If your Inbenta solution includes multiple Inbenta instances in different languages, this allows you to suggest which one of these instances appears to be the best suited to provide results to this query.
+If you only have one instance, it obviously becomes the best and only option.
 With this, you can then suggest which one of your Inbenta instances would be the best suited to provide results to this question.
 If you have only one instance, it becomes the best one.

 There are several ways you can use the language detector functionality.
 The diagram below illustrate the two solutions more frequently used by Inbenta clients: